Guide to Nowruz Festival 2025

 Bonfire leaping and skies full of colour

 The last Tuesday night before Nowruz is called shab-e chahar shanbeh suri which means ‘Eve of Red Wednesday’.
 In the daytime families will build small bonfires ready to light in the evening.
-Once lit, people will leap over the bonfires and say “zardi-ye man az toh, sorkhi-ye toh az man!” meaning “give me your beautiful red colour, and take back my sickly pallor”.
+Once lit, people will leap over the bonfires and say “Zardi-ye man az toh, sorkhi-ye toh az man!” meaning “Give me your beautiful red colour, and take back my sickly pallor”.
 This is meant to release any illness for the new year as the fire takes it away.

 The first day feast

 Nowruz may last a fortnight, but it begins with a feast on the first night.
-Homes are spring cleaned ready to welcome to new start and clear out the year before, then family members get together at the house of the eldest family member to show respect.
+Homes are spring cleaned ready to welcome the new start and clear out the year before, then family members get together at the house of the eldest family member to show respect.
 Little ones certainly make themselves known as they approach houses with cooking pots and spoons, banging them together until they’re given sweets or confections.

-Traditionally, the first day feast will feature sabzi polo ba mahi, which is rice mixed with fragrant herbs paired with white fish – this is the centrepiece of the table and for some families, the rice is even more important than the fish.
+Traditionally, the first-day feast will feature sabzi polo ba mahi, which is rice mixed with fragrant herbs paired with white fish – this is the centrepiece of the table and for some families, the rice is even more important than the fish.

 On the table you’ll also find a rich green soup with noodles, beans and chickpeas called ash reshteh and vegetable frittatas known as kuku sabzi – this is filled with herbs such as parsley, fenugreek, dill, tarragon and coriander.
 Everything is made with fresh ingredients to fit in with the renewal of the new year.